-- MCPTT session is established between MCPTT clients (client A and client B) and MCPTT server.
+1. MCPTT session is established between MCPTT clients (client A and client B) and MCPTT server.

-Figure 10.12.1.2-1: Floor request, floor grant, floor taken during an MCPTT session
+Figure 10.9.1.3.1-1: Floor request, floor granted, floor taken during an MCPTT session

-1. The floor control is established between MCPTT floor participants and floor control server.
+1. The floor control is established between the floor participants and floor control server.
 It is assumed that the floor is now in idle status.

 2. Floor participant A wants to send voice media over the session.

-3. Floor participant A sends a floor request message to floor control server which may include priority information.
+3. Floor participant A sends a floor request message to floor control server which includes floor priority and other information as necessary.

-4. Floor control server can immediately grant, deny, or queue the request.
-Assume here that the floor control server determines to accept the floor request from floor participant A. The floor control server may limit the time a user talks (hold the floor) as allowed by the configuration.
-It responds with a floor granted message to floor participant A including the maximum floor granted duration e.g., if no other floor participant has the permission for transmission.
-Floor control server sends while sending a floor taken message to the other floor participant (floor participant B) including information about who is granted floor.
+4. Floor control server makes the determination on what action (grant, deny, or queue) to take on the request based on criteria (e.g., floor priority) and determines to accept the floor request from floor participant A. The floor control server may limit the time a user talks (hold the floor) as allowed by the configuration.

+5a.
+Floor control server responds with a floor granted message to floor participant A including the maximum floor granted duration e.g., if no other floor participant has the permission for transmission.

+5b.
+Floor control server sends a floor taken message to the other floor participant (floor participant B) including information about who is granted the floor.

-5. The floor granted may be notified to the user of UE A where the floor participant A is located.
-Similarly, the floor taken may be informed to the user of UE B where the floor participant B is located.
+6a.
+The floor granted shall cause the user of UE A where the floor participant A is located to be notified.

+6b.
+The receipt of the floor taken may be used to inform the user of UE B where the floor participant B is located.

-6. Floor participant A starts sending voice media over the session established beforehand.
+7. Floor participant A starts sending voice media over the session established beforehand.

+NOTE: Voice media can continue to be sent while steps 8 through 11 occur.

-7. Suppose there are one or more users requesting to talk at this time, the floor request(s) are queued as decided by floor control server e.g., based on priority.
-In this flow, floor participant B sends a floor request message.
+8. Suppose there are one or more users requesting to talk at this time, the floor request(s) are queued as decided by floor control server e.g., based on floor priority.

+9. Floor participant B sends a floor request message.

-8. Floor control server queues the request of floor participant B
+10. Floor control server queues the request of floor participant B.

-9. Floor control server sends queue position info to floor participant B.
+11. Floor control server sends queue position info to floor participant B.

+10.9.1.3.2 Floor override

-10.12.1.3 Floor revoke, floor rejected during an MCPTT session
+10.9.1.3.2.1 Floor override using floor revoked (also floor rejected) during an MCPTT session

-Figure 10.12.1.3-1 shows the high level procedure that the floor control is conducted for the MCPTT session already established between MCPTT floor participant (with floor granted to floor participant B) and floor control server (with an override based on priority).
+Figure 10.9.1.3.2.1-1 shows the high level procedure that the floor control is conducted for the MCPTT session already established between the floor participant (with floor granted to floor participant B) and the floor control server (with an override based on priority).
 Only two UEs involved in the session are shown for the simplicity.

-Figure 10.12.1.3-1: Floor revoke, floor rejected during an MCPTT session
+Figure 10.9.1.3.2.1-1: Floor override using floor revoked (also floor rejected) during an MCPTT session

 1. It is assumed that floor participant B has been given floor and is transmitting voice media.